Frost-group/CNF-Sign-Problem/README.md

 ## Introduction

 This a simulation code written as part of my doctoral project for attempting to mitigate the sign problem, present in electron systems.
 This project was built using C++ 11 and Python 3.13.
-Part of it uses some of the code present in the [PIMD Pro](https://github.com/xiongyunuo/pimd-pro-2) software package.
+Part of it uses some of the code present in the [PIMD Pro](https://github.com/xiongyunuo/pimd-pro-2) software package and the [blackbox](https://github.com/paulknysh/blackbox) tool.

 ## Funcionality